-No User ReviewsWrite a review

-The control panel of the 100307 includes an Intelligauge meter, which displays voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.
+The control panel of the 100307 includes an Intelligauge meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.

 Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Champion also included a propane hose in the 100307's packaging.

 The Champion 100307 is EPA-approved and CARB-compliant.
 It can therefore be sold and purchased in all 50 states, including California.